helipilot50/criteo-retail-media-crew-ai/part_2/README.md

 ### Agents

-- **campaign_reader** - Reads campaigns for a specific account
+- **campaign_manager** - Reads campaigns for a specific account
 - **visualizer_agent** - Visualize campaign data
 - **campaign_reporter_agent** - Report writer for campaign data

 ### Tasks

-- **fetch_campaigns_with_budget_task** - Gets a collection campaigns for a specific account {account_id}.
+- **fetch_campaigns_task** - Gets a collection campaigns for a specific account {account_id}.
-  Use the pageIndex and pageSize parameters to get all campaigns for the account, and ignore the campaign if the budget is not provided or is less than 1.
+  Use the page index and page size parameters to get the first 100 campaigns for the account, and ignore the campaign if the budget is not provided or is less than 1.
 - **campaigns_budget_pie_chart** - Creates a pie chart from the budget data in the campaigns collection.
 - **campaigns_report** - Creates a report in Markdown format, with the data from the campaigns collection.
 It has a table with the campaign name, start date, budget, and budgetSpent and a pie chart of the campaign budgets.

 ### Tools

-Tools are used by agens and tasks to acomplish work or use knowledge that the LLM models _are not trained for_, such as proprietary information.
+Tools are used by agents and tasks to acomplish work or use knowledge that the LLM models _are not trained for_, such as proprietary information.
 In this case, to access Criteo's APIs and use MatPlotLib to draw charts.

 The custom tools for this part are are located in the `tools` directory.